Heavy Duty Off-road Vehicles

 ISUZU'S UPGRADED NPS 300

-The market-leading light 4x4 truck scores some creature comforts.
+The market-leading light 4x4 truck scored some creature comforts.

 We check out the 2013 NPS 300 crew cab model and find many improvements over the original.